cscart/docs/en/user_guide/look_and_feel/email_templates/usergroups_notifications.rst

 .. important::

-    Before release 4.12.1, the email addresses specified in **Settings → Company** were used to send notifications.
+    Before version 4.12.1, emails were sent to the addresses from the **Settings → Company** page.
 Now the **Administration → Notifications** page sets the rules for notifications.
 If there are no rules, then the company settings apply.